 Too many stakeholders, unclear ownership

 Content gets routed to legal, compliance, brand, product, sales, and local markets.
-Each has their own timeline and perspective.
+Each group has their own timeline.
 Sometimes no one knows who has final say.

 Email chains that lose context